Tannerguo/tannerguo.github.io/_publications/Palmer J Judgement File.md

 "(d) at 61, in good health, with no dependents, a net worth of approximately $2 million and a good income, Karen, like the de facto husband in <strong>Zhang v Guo</strong>, “is not badly off.”
 She has a home and a rental property.
 She had sufficient from the sale proceeds of Mangawhai to repay the borrowings secured over both properties and still have a “nest egg”, had she chosen to adopt that course.
 Since Chris died her resources have been sufficient to pay approximately $57,000 in legal fees, approximately $21,600 to repair one of her cars and approximately $107,000 to repair her Massey property.
 <br/>
 <br/>
-[71] Karen’s application under the FP A is dismissed.
+[71] Karen’s application under the FPA is dismissed.
 All things being equal costs are to follow the event.
 The parties are invited to reach agreement, failing which Mitch is to file a memorandum within 14 days, after which Karen is to have 14 days to reply."